maxmind/GeoIP2-java/index.md

 ## What data is returned? ##

-While many of the end points return the same basic records, the attributes which can be populated vary between end points.
-In addition, while an end point may offer a particular piece of data, MaxMind does not always have every piece of data for any given IP address.
+While many of the location databases and web services return the same basic records, the attributes poplulated can vary.
+In addition, MaxMind does not always have every piece of data for any given IP address.

-Because of these factors, it is possible for any end point to return a record where some or all of the attributes are unpopulated.
+Because of these factors, it is possible for any web service to return a record where some or all of the attributes are unpopulated.

-[See our web-service developer documentation](https://dev.maxmind.com/geoip/docs/web-services?lang=en) for details on what data each end point may return.
+[See our web-service developer documentation](https://dev.maxmind.com/geoip/docs/web-services?lang=en) for details on what data each web service may return.

 The only piece of data which is always returned is the `ip_address` available at `lookup.getTraits().getIpAddress()`.